 TFC Statutory Trust.
 In connection with our 2016 acquisition of TomatoBank and its holding company, TFC, the Company acquired the Trust, a statutory business trust that was established by TFC in 2006 as a wholly-owned subsidiary.
 The Trust issued trust preferred securities representing undivided preferred beneficial interests in the assets of the Trust.
 The proceeds of these trust preferred securities were invested in certain securities issued by us, with similar terms to the relevant series of securities issued by the Trust, which we refer to as subordinated debentures.
-The Company guarantees on a limited basis the payments of distributions on the capital securities of the Trust.
+The Company guarantees on a limited basis the payments of distributions on the capital securities of the Trust and payments on redemption of the capital securities of the Trust.
 The Company is the owner of all the beneficial interests represented by the common securities of the Trust.